19hours/sg-statutes/Acts/Inland Revenue Authority of Singapore Act.md

 Specified offices

+1.

-1. The Comptroller of Income Tax under the Income Tax Act (Cap.
+The Comptroller of Income Tax under the Income Tax Act (Cap.
 134), the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
 86) and Part IX of the Casino Control Act (Cap.
 33A).

-[S 423/2008 wef 29/08/2008]

-2\.
+2.

 The Comptroller of Property Tax or the Chief Assessor under the Property Tax Act (Cap.
 254).

-3\.
+3.

 The Commissioner of Stamp Duties under the Stamp Duties Act (Cap.
 312).

-4\.
+4.

 The Commissioner of Estate Duties under the Estate Duty Act (Cap.
 96).

+5.

-5\.
-[Deleted by S 398/2007 wef 25/07/2007]
+[Deleted by S 398/2007].

+6.

-6\.
-The Comptroller of Goods and Services Tax under the Goods and Services Tax Act 1993 (Act 31 of 1993).
+The Comptroller of Goods and Services Tax under the Goods and Services Tax Act (Cap.
+117A).

-[S 37/94 wef 28/1/1994]
+7.

-7. The Commissioner of Betting Duties under the Private Lotteries Act 2011 and the Betting and Sweepstake Duties Act (Cap.
+The Commissioner of Betting Duties under the Private Lotteries Act (Cap.
+250) and the Betting and Sweepstake Duties Act (Cap.
 22).

-[7/2011 wef 01/04/2011]
+[7/2011; S 37/94; S 398/2007; S 423/2008]

 ## LEGISLATIVE HISTORY